Becoming wealthy is not the mountainous impossibility you think.

 He’d pull strings in the Cubs organization to get us seats right above the dugout when he could.

-One year, he had most of the Cubs players sign a scorecard which was given to me at Wrigley Field on April 8, 1972.
+One year, he had most of the Cubs players sign a scorecard which was given to me at Wrigley Field when I was 10 years old.

 I’ve never had the scorecard appraised.
 I still have it, of course.
 I don’t care if it’s worth $10 or $10,000.
 The deal is that it reminds me how good it felt … how special and important I felt to have that experience.